DISRAELI GEARS

 • the word 'Plasma' prominently written on the b-knuckle

-• no round badge on the p-knuckle to indicate the first letter of the model
+• there is a round badge on the p-knuckle to indicate the first letter of the model

 • adjustment screws that can be turned with an Allen key or a flat bladed screwdriver